Papua New Guinea: Birding Attenborough’s Paradise

 Download Itinerary

-August 2025
+August 2026/2027

 Papua New Guinea (PNG) is undoubtedly a birder’s paradise.
 Thirty-four birds-of-paradise (BoPs) live on the island of New Guinea, of which 31 can be found in PNG, and a large number of these are possible on this tour – get ready for sensory overload!
 The island is home to approximately 400 endemic bird species.
 Together with awe-inspiring scenery, endless rainforests, and fascinating highland societies that only made contact with the outside world in the 1930s, this makes PNG a definite must-see destination for any avid birder and nature enthusiast.

-This tour will give you an unforgettable experience of birding in PNG, one of the most amazing destinations in the world, providing you with a lifetime of memories of the simply gorgeous birds-of-paradise, as well as a long list of other impressive, unique and endemic birds.
+This tour will give you an unforgettable experience of birding in PNG, one of the most amazing destinations in the world, providing you with a lifetime of memories of the simply gorgeous birds-of-paradise, as well as a long list of other impressive, unique, and endemic birds.

 You may also like to consider our Papua New Guinea: New Britain Premium Extension – Bismarck Archipelago Birding tour.
 This short tour focuses on New Britain, Bismarck Archipelago, and Solomon Islands endemics, with highlights including Melanesian Megapode, Blue-eyed Cockatoo, Black-capped Paradise Kingfisher, New Britain Dwarf Kingfisher, Bismarck (New Britain) Pitta, and Golden Masked Owl.

-Detailed Itinerary (17 days/16 nights)
+Detailed Itinerary (16 days/15 nights)

 Day 1.
-Arrival in Port Moresby
+Arrival day in Port Moresby

-Overnight: Airways Hotel, Port Moresby
+Overnight: Bluff Inn, Port Moresby (or similar)

 Overnight: Kumul Lodge, Mount Hagen